 The Triumphal Arch was a monumental structure with one or more arched passageways.
-So it was frequently built to honour a king or general or to commemorate a military triumph.
+So it was frequently built to honor a king or general or to commemorate a military triumph.
 And the Romans constructed many of them.

 Source: Ask about Ireland – Gates and Gate Lodges